27th Annual Young Investigators' Day

 Registration and Abstract Submission Guidelines

 You will be submitting your registration and abstract via e-mail to Stacey March ([email protected]), Sr. Academic Program Coordinator, Graduate Program in Pathobiology.

 LIMIT 1 per participant -- at this time, we are limiting participants to 1 poster, however a second may be permitted with written permission from Stacey March or a PYID Director.
-Abstract must be by trainee in Pathology or Pathobiology or under mentorship/supervision of Faculty holding appointment in Pathology/Pathobiology
+Abstract must be by trainee in Pathology or Pathobiology or under mentorship/supervision of Faculty holding appointment in Pathology/Pathobiology.

-Registrations and abstracts will be due by MONDAY, FEBRUARY 26, 2024.
+Registrations and abstracts will be due to Stacey March ([email protected]) by FRIDAY, APRIL 25, 2025.

 Please join us for this wonderful annual event to show support for the research of our students and trainees.